Jane Vincent UKCP accredited psychotherapist and supervisor

 If I don't suit you when we meet, I can offer some advice about who or what therapeutic modality, might be more helpful for you.
 I can work short or longer-term.

 I am accredited by the Universities' Psychotherapy and Counselling Association (UPCA) and UKCP as a supervisor.
-I am accredited by the University of Leeds, Masters in Psychotherapy course as a supervisor.
-I have recently become a committee member of Yorkshire Supervisors' Forum.

 I'm afraid my current clinical space has steps and has no access for people who use wheelchairs.